davidaharlow/web-crawler/ISSUE_TEMPLATE.md

 ### Additional Information

-Any additional information, configuration or data that might be necessary to reproduce the issue.
+Any additional information, configuration, or data that might be necessary to reproduce the issue.